 Lions are one of the most sought-after safari sightings.
 The thrill of seeing them in the wild is indescribable, I imagine this is because it triggers such a primal reaction in each of us!
 There is no feeling in the world quite like it.

-As we approach World Lion Day we thought it pertinent to raise the issue of the plight faced by this magnificent species of animal.
+Today is World Lion Day, the perfect time to raise the issue of the plight faced by this magnificent species of animal.

 The number of lions in the wild is steadily decreasing.
-In just two decades the African lion population has decreased by 42%.
+In just 50 years the African lion population has decreased by 50%, down from 250,000 to now just 25,000 to 30,000 individuals.
 A truly devastating statistic!
 One of the main causes is habitat loss.
 Lions are being forced into closer quarters with humans and this, coupled with a decrease in their natural prey, causes lions to attack livestock.
 In turn farmers may often retaliate and kill lions.

 So, what can we do to help?

 There are of course numerous ways in which we can support the conservation efforts in Africa but one of the most effective, personal (and definitely more fun) ways is to support the eco-tourism industry.

 Travel to Africa!

 - Local economies